Key Takeaways

 It can be easy to put all your energy into supporting your son or daughter, but they may not want or need you to always be available and it’s important to look after yourself too.
 Make sure you give yourself time to rest and do things that you enjoy.

 There is a range of cancer charities and other organisations that you can access for advice and support.
-If you are struggling with your mental health and emotions, talk to trusted family members, your GP, a clinical nurse specialist, or a counsellor.
+If you are struggling with your mental health and emotions it can be helpful to talk to friends or family members about how you are feeling.
+You may also want to let your GP know that you are finding things difficult.
 It can also be helpful to tell your employer that a loved one has cancer so that they can support you at work too.

 Here at Perci, our cancer specialists are also here to help those affected by cancer.
 Ask your employer to find out how Perci Health can help.

-Here at Perci Health, we are here to support anyone that has been impacted by cancer.
-If you think you or your loved one could benefit from virtual access to high-quality cancer specialists, find out more about our support types or how we help those supporting someone with cancer.
+Here at Perci Health, we are here to support anyone who has been impacted by cancer.
+If you think you or your loved one could benefit from virtual access to high-quality cancer specialists, find out more about our support types and how we help those supporting someone with cancer by creating a Perci Health account today.